 ABOUT MUHI COMPETITION2021

-The total prize of the MUHi 2021 competition is UAH 70,000.
-The winner will receive a prize of UAH 40,000 and the opportunity to implement your own project in the gallery space (or under the auspices) of Shcherbenko Art Center in 2022.
+The total prize fund of the MUHi 2021 competition is UAH 70,000.
+The winner will receive a prize of UAH 40,000 and the opportunity to implement their own project in the gallery space (or under the auspices) of Shcherbenko Art Center in 2022.
 The international expert commission will also select two winners, who will receive prizes in the amount of UAH 15,000 and institutional support in the implementation of their own exhibition project.

 The project is based on a competition held according to the following rules:

 – young Ukrainian artists aged 21 and older can take part;

 – only citizens of Ukraine can be participants;

 – finalists and winners of the competition are selected by (since 2015 – an international) commission of experts, which includes curators, directors of museums, art centers, galleries, art critics and artists;